-I expand the bilateral estimation to encompass all years from 1850-2014 and plot the estimated coefficients and 95 percent confidence intervals in Figure B10 (coefficients reported in Table A8 Column 2), marking the years corresponding mostly closely to the two world wars.
+I expand the bilateral estimation to encompass all years from 1850-2014 and plot the estimated coefficients and 95 percent confidence intervals in Figure B10 (coefficients reported in Table A10 column 2), marking the years corresponding mostly closely to the two world wars.
 The full time horizon shows that there is a very slow pattern of convergence, with coefficients mostly not statistically different from zero after 1930.
-However, the estimated coefficient in the final period, $\beta{2011-14}$ is -0.81, which is 53 percent of the estimated effect from 1867-1914.62
+However, the estimated coefficient in the final period, $\beta{2011-14}$ is -0.81, which is 53 percent of the estimated effect from 1867-1914.60

 The burden of the losses falls on new trade relationships that had not existed before 1866.
-In Figure B13, I categorize bilateral relationships by whether they are new or pre-existing, and I show that the same exporters had larger losses in their new relationships.
-This result is consistent with the institutional context in which banks provided the financing that overcame initial contracting frictions between importers and exporters.
+In Figure B11, I categorize bilateral relationships by whether they are new or preexisting, and I show that the same exporters had larger losses in their new relationships.
+This result is consistent with the institutional context in which banks provided the financing that overcame initial contracting frictions between importers and exporters and with the extensive margin effects in the previous section.
 It also suggests the persistent effects can be driven by the early loss in market share, and that country characteristics that would protect them from those losses would also generate faster recovery.